RasmussenLab/vamb/README.md

 This is for developers who want to be able to edit Python files and have the changes show up directly in the running command:

 ```
-# clone the desired branch from the repository
+# clone the desired branch from the repository, here master
 git clone https://github.com/jakobnissen/vamb -b master

 # dev install